Getting to truth on worship matters. If you believe in God, then you probably believe He expects and desires worship.

 God had designated the tabernacle3 and later the temple7 as specific and required places of worship.
 They were marked by His very presence3,4,5.
 The people clearly understood this in Moses’ time3, David’s time6, and on through to the divided kingdom7 and into Jesus’ day in the first century1.

 As Jesus ushers in a new covenant in the pages of the New Testament, He points to a time where worship location will no longer matter1, but God doesn’t change, and His presence will still mark the location – wherever two or more are gathered2.
 Paul affirms this spacial and relational aspect for worship activities8, not the least of which is to encourage each other and stimulate for good works9.

 Finally, when we come together in worship to God, it should be with the forethought and planning that accounts for the needs and encouragement of others4,6.
 Women are to remain silent11 in keeping with order9 and subjection5,11.
 Worship isn’t about our own spiritual fulfillment or enjoyment (although it should achieve both).
 It is first in honor and glory to God and Jesus as Lord8, and second to encourage fellow saints in Christ to press on4.

-Our top five images of the church are powerful!
-In fact, God very often communicates in His word through imagery and metaphors, and why wouldn't He given their use "takes an abstract, hard to understand idea and compares it to a simple, concrete, well-understood idea" ("Why Metaphors are Important", [more]
+The images of the church that God has chosen are powerful!
+In fact, God very often communicates in His word through imagery and metaphors, and why wouldn't He given their use "takes an abstract, hard to understand idea and compares it to a simple, concrete, well-understood idea" ("Why Metaphors are [more]

 The idea of Christian fellowship may seem obvious.
 After all, the word "fellowship" is commonly understood.
 Merriam defines it as "companionship" or "community of interest, activity, feeling, or experience."
 So Christian fellowship is simply a group of Christians getting together, right?
 The Bible never speaks of "Christian fellowship" per se. [more]